sharoncornelius/idpf-specification/idpf_specification.md

 enables software to reuse the descriptor queue slots before data was fetched from host memory.

-### TX completion queues
+### TX Completion Queues

 TX completion queues are used in the split queue models.
-For the Tx Completion Queue, SW tracks the number of potential completions in hardware (posted to TX queue and were not pulled from the completion queue yet) and guarantees that there is enough space in the Completion queue for any future completions (either “descriptor fetch” completions or “data fetch” completions) without assuming anything on its processing rate of the completions.
+For the TX Completion Queue, SW tracks the number of potential completions in hardware (posted to TX queue and were not pulled from the completion queue yet) and guarantees that there is enough space in the Completion queue for any future completions (either “descriptor fetch” completions or “data fetch” completions) without assuming anything on its processing rate of the completions.

-Note: SW should guarantee that there is a minimum free space of 128B in the completion queue to avoid the theoretical case in which Device wraps around the ring and overrides a line that has not been read yet by SW.
+**_Note:_** SW should guarantee that there is a minimum free space of 128B in the completion queue to avoid the theoretical case in which Device wraps around the ring and overrides a line that has not been read yet by SW.